Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 return name if name in students else None

-• In this example, the find_student function returns either a str or a None.
+• In this example, the function find_student returns either a string type (str) or None.

 Union Type

-Union can be used to specify multiple types.
+Using Union you can specify multiple possible types.

 from typing import Union